Thanksgiving: A Time for Togetherness

 Pour the wet ingredients into the dry ones and whisk gently.

-Spoon into the muffins pan, filling 3/4 and bake for 20- 23 minutes.
+Spoon into the muffin pan, filling ¾ full, and bake for 20-23 minutes.

-*I double the recipe as everyone in my family loves these.
-My son used to love corn muffins as a little boy from Mimi’s Café, so I recreated them in a healthy, oil free way.
-Enjoy
+Yields: 12 muffins.
+Serve with maple syrup on the side or vegan butter.
+I double the recipe as everyone in my family loves these.
+My son used to love corn muffins as a little boy from Mimi’s Café, so I recreated them in a healthy, oil-free way.
+Enjoy!

 Store any leftovers (ha!) in the refrigerator or in an airtight container at room temperature.